List of former state routes in Georgia (1–199): State Route 69

+This table represents SR 69's junctions in 1950.

 State Route 70 (1932–1941)

 State Route 70 (SR 70) was a state highway that existed in the east-central part of the state.
 When it was established between 1930 and 1932, it extended from Lincolnton to the South Carolina state line.
 At this time, the highway was under construction.
 In early 1934, SR 70 was extended south-southwest to US 78/SR 10/SR 17 north-northwest of Thomson.
 By the end of 1937, the segment of SR 70 from Lincolnton to the South Carolina state line had a "sand clay or top soil" surface.
 In 1938, a small portion of the highway southwest of Lincolnton had a "completed hard surface".
 Late in 1941, all of SR 70 was redesignated as SR 43 to match South Carolina.
 SR 70 was not reused until 1968, when a county road and part of SR 74 was renumbered to SR 70.

 State Route 72 (1930–1941)

 State Route 72 (SR 72) was a state highway in the west-central and central parts of the state.
 It was established in 1930 on a path from US 19/SR 3 north-northwest of Thomaston to SR 18 in Barnesville.
 Later that year, the western terminus was shifted southward into Thomaston.
 At the end of 1933, SR 72 was extended northeast to Jackson.
 A few months later, it was extended again, this time north-northeast to Covington.
 Three years later, the entire length of the Thomaston–Barnesville segment had a "completed hard surface".
 Later that year, SR 72 was extended southwest to SR 41 in Woodland.
 The next year, the eastern terminus was under construction.
 By the middle of 1939, the then-western terminus had a completed hard surface.
 At this time, the then-eastern terminus had a "sand clay or top soil" surface.
 Near the end of 1940, SR 72 was extended north-northwest along SR 41 to Manchester and then west-northwest to SR 85 in Warm Springs.
 It was possibly also extended west-southwest to US 27/SR 1 in Pine Mountain, but GDOT maps didn't show a highway number for this segment of highway.
 The entire extension had a completed hard surface.
 Meanwhile, the eastern terminus was under construction.
 By the end of the year, the eastern terminus had a completed hard surface.
 A few months later, the entire Newton County portion that didn't have a hard surface was under construction.
 By the end of 1941, the entire highway was redesignated as SR 36.
 The Newton County portion that didn't have a hard surface had completed grading, but was not surfaced.
 SR 72 was reused as a renumbering of most of old SR 36 and part of SR 82 to match South Carolina.
 The rest of SR 36 became an extension of SR 98.